KwintenP/juristr.github.com/_posts/2016-11-14-ng2-template-driven-form-validators.md

 Ok, now that you've seen how to add the build-in validators, let's build the super useful "JuriNameValidator", a validator that only allows "Juri" to be entered in a textbox.
 Sounds reasonable, doesn't it?

 So first we need to define and implement our so-called **validation factory**.
-Don't let be scared away, it's a simple function that builds and returns our validation function.
+Don't be scared, it's a simple function that builds and returns our validation function.
 We get an `AbstractControl` as parameter to our validation function that can be used to access the underlying field value, by using the according `value` property.
 If our validation check is valid, we return `null`, otherwise we return an object with a property `juriName` containing itself a property `valid` set to false.

 ```javascript
 import { AbstractControl, ValidatorFn } from '@angular/forms';